seq-lang/seq/README.md

 ## Example

-Seq is a Python-compatible language, where vast majority of Python programs should work without any issues:
+Seq is a Python-compatible language, and the vast majority of Python programs should work without any modifications:

 ```python
 def check_prime(n):